jaypatel-03/atlas/code/gui_v1/plan.md

 Add upload reminder after each scan?
-How to add progress bar/loading screen
-Add analysis backend?

 1) Open and initialise
 2) Connect to Keithley and R&S supplies through appropriate ports